 Courses and Requirements

 The courses for the 51-hour social studies comprehensive major for secondary certification include such subject areas as introduction to economics, introduction to geography, history of civilization, Michigan history, United States history, geographic information systems and philosophy of history.
 There is also a 36-hour non-teaching social studies major, a 36-hour social studies group major for elementary certification and a 39-hour social studies group major for secondary certification.

-View the course requirements and layout, course descriptions, as well as learn more about the social studies program at Spring Arbor University in the social studies catalog taken from the undergraduate catalog.
+View the course requirements and layout, course descriptions, as well as learn more about the social studies program at Spring Arbor University in the undergraduate catalog.

 If you’re a culture junkie and like to blog about your insights, then perhaps a career in journalism, politics, education or law should be in your line of sight.
 Visit our career development page.

 Spring Arbor University offers a wide range of activities and opportunities for students to get involved and apply what they’re learning in the classroom to real-world contexts.
 Here are some opportunities that might interest political economy students: